python-jsonschema/jsonschema/docs/validate.rst

 given how common validating these types are.

-If you *do* want the generality, or just want to add a few specific additional types as being acceptible for a validator, :class:`IValidator`\s have a ``types`` argument that can be used to provide additional or new types.
+If you *do* want the generality, or just want to add a few specific additional types as being acceptible for a validator object, :class:`IValidator`\s have a ``types`` argument that can be used to provide additional or new types.

 .. code-block:: python